 By Oyster Reefkeepers of Virginia

-This course will prepare teachers to conduct an oyster restoration project with their students during the upcoming school year.
-In addition to lectures on oyster reef biology, history, ecology and restoration, this course will also provide teachers with the opportunity to explore a recovering oyster reef, to collect reef-associated fauna, to employ sampling techniques in the field, and to dissect oysters in the lab.
+This course will highlight the oyster’s critical role in the Lynnhaven ecosystem and prepare teachers to conduct an oyster restoration project with their students during the upcoming school year.
+At the workshop, we will provide teachers with a lecture on oyster reef biology, history, ecology and restoration, plus we will guide teachers through construction of oyster gardening equipment and use of water quality monitoring tools.
 For more information about this program, email Laurie Sorabella or call 757-460-1200.
 Space is limited.
-This half-day workshop highlights the oyster’s critical role in the Lynnhaven ecosystem and discusses the successes of the recent oyster restoration effort.
-The course will include introductory presentations and hands-on activities.
-Interested teachers are then invited to attend a second training seminar, date TBA, if they would like to involve their students in restoring the Lynnhaven’s oyster population.
 The course is appropriate for elementary through middle school teachers who are not currently involved in oyster restoration.
-Flying WILD Workshop